The Cheapest Places to Travel Each Month of the Year in 2026

 What to expect: Beautiful spring weather in the 70s, azaleas in bloom, and charming historic architecture.
 Ideal for walking tours and outdoor dining without summer heat.

-May: Lisbon, Portugal
+Cheapest Place to Travel in May: Lisbon, Portugal

 Photo Credit: Discover Portugal